Are you looking for a safe and effective first trimester core workout?

 Pelvic tilts strengthen the deep core muscles while helping to realign your pelvis during your pregnancy.

-Unfortunately, your pelvis can become anteriorly tilted due to the weight of your gravid uterus pulling your center of gravity anteriorly.
+Unfortunately, your pelvis can become anteriorly tilted due to the weight of your gravid uterus creating postural changes in your lumbar spine.

 The goal of the posterior pelvic tilt exercise is to flatten out your lower back onto the wall while engaging your core, pelvic floor, and glutes.